Razorfang/MyGentoo/README.md

 ## Kernel configuration

 Gentoo encourages users to configure the Linux kernel to their own liking.
-Don't worry, it sounds harder than it is.
 You could use *genkernel* to automatically configure it, but this guide will opt for manual configuration.

 First, download the Linux kernel source code.
 ```